riakhaitan/tp/docs/UserGuide.md

 ### Setting a monthly Budget: `budget`

-Set a budget for the month.
+Sets a budget for the month.

-Format: `budget b/BUDGET`
+Format: `budget a/AMOUNT`

 Examples:

-- `budget b/500`
+- `budget a/500`

 ### Adding an Expense Category: `addCat`